ying-tang/help-documentation/_glance/compatible-glance-images.md

 Please see [this OpenStack document](http://docs.openstack.org/image-guide/obtain-images.html) for more details.

-See also the topic [Cloud Images provided by IBM](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Cloud_Images_Provided_by_IBM/).
+See also the topic [User's Guide to Cloud Images](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/Cloud_Images_Provided_by_IBM/).